About Our Florida Pedestrian Accident Lawyers

 Statute of Limitations for Pedestrian Accidents

-You must file a Florida personal injury claim within four years of the pedestrian accident to preserve your rights, while you must file a wrongful death claim within two years.
+Under Florida state statute, you must file a Florida personal injury claim within four years of the pedestrian accident to preserve your rights, while you must file a wrongful death claim within two years.

 Recovering Compensation Even if You Are Partly at Fault